wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 * Hashicorp <a target="_blank" href="https://www.nomadproject.io/intro/index.html">Nomad</a>.

 * Red Hat (which IBM bought in 2018) offers its <strong>OpenShift</strong> to enable Docker and Kubernetes for the enterprise by adding external host names (projects) that add role-based security around <a href="#Namespaces">namespaces</a>.
-See:

-   <a target="_blank" href="https://www.redhat.com/en/technologies/cloud-computing/openshift">https://www.redhat.com/en/technologies/cloud-computing/openshift</a>,

-   One can run k8s containers in other clouds or within private data centers using OpenStack from RedHat.
+OpenStack enables running of k8s containers in other clouds or within private data centers.

-   * Note that IBM (which bought Red Hat in 2018) has been pushing "containerd", its replacement for Docker.
-   <br /><br />

-Other orchestration systems managing Docker containers:

-   * Kubernetes by Google
-   * Centos
-   * Atomic
-   * Consul, Terraform
-   * Serf
-   * Cloudify
-   * Helios
+   OpenShift runs under OKD (Origin Kubernetes Distribution) which include a container and Istio mesh.
+NOTE: IBM is pushing its "<strong>containerd</strong>", its replacement for Docker.

+   See <a target="_blank" href="https://www.redhat.com/en/technologies/cloud-computing/openshift">https://www.redhat.com/en/technologies/cloud-computing/openshift</a>,

+   * <a target="_blank" href="https://www.youtube.com/watch?v=KTN_QBuDplo">What is OpenShift?</a> Aug 1, 2019
+   * <a target="_blank" href="https://www.youtube.com/watch?v=cTPFwXsM2po">Kubernetes vs. OpenShift</a>: is not open-source.
+OpenShift is opinionated about a Docker Registry and CI/CD.
    <br /><br />

 ## Add-ons to Kubernetes